Ali0712/flight-reservation-system/README.md

 ## Step 1: Set Up the React App
 1. Open your terminal or command prompt.
 2. Navigate to the desired directory where you want to create your React app.
-3. Run the following command to create a new React app using `create-react-app`:
+3. Run the following command to create a new React app using `vite`:

    ```
-   npx create-react-app my-app
+   npm create vite@latest
    ```

-   Replace `my-app` with the name of your app.
-This command sets up a new React project with the necessary boilerplate code.

 4. Once the command completes, navigate into the app's directory: